camander321/CamsPortfolio/README.md

 ## By Cameron Anderson

 # Description
 This is my personal portfolio website.
-Guests can register and leave comments on blog posts Hosted with Microsoft Azure at http://cameronandersoncodes.com
+Guests can register and leave comments on blog posts.
+Hosted with Microsoft Azure at http://cameronandersoncodes.com

 ## Functionality